 Tuning circuits

-AC electricity also allows for the use of a capacitor and inductor within an electrical or electronic circuit.
+AC electricity also allows for the use of a capacitor and inductor within an electric or electronic circuit.
 These devices can affect the way the alternating current passes through a circuit.
 They are only effective with AC electricity.

 A combination of a capacitor, inductor and resistor is used as a tuner in radios and televisions.
 Without those devices, tuning to different stations would be very difficult.